FAQs

 Where can I find more information about the CASPer testing application requirement?

-More information about CASPer testing, including information on how to book a test and testing dates, can be found on their website.
-NOTE: As long as a applicant takes the CASPer exam one of the dates before January 31st listed under U of A Occupational Therapy the applicant will have met our admissions deadline.
+As long as an applicant takes the CASPer exam on one of the dates before January 31 listed under U of A Occupational Therapy the applicant will have met our admissions deadline.
 Test results will be sent directly to the department.
 Applicants will not upload anything related to CASPer to their application.

 What is my application ID and where do I find it?